B23admin/nifi-stateless-operator/README.md

-# nifi-fn-operator #
+# B23 Kubernetes Operator for NiFi-Fn #
-An Operator for scheduling and executing NiFi Flows as Jobs on Kubernetes The operator is made possible by [NiFi-Fn](https://github.com/apache/nifi/pull/3241)
+An Operator for scheduling and executing NiFi Flows on Kubernetes.
+The operator is made possible by [NiFi-Fn](https://github.com/apache/nifi/pull/3241)

 ### Install the NiFi-Fn Operator on a cluster ###